 This cemetery is shielded from Whitta Road, Capel Road and Ridley Road by the houses that were built on part of the original estate not required for the cemetery.
 On the southern side is the main Liverpool Street to Southend and Colchester railway line.
 Incidentally, Capel Road - originally called Duncan Road - is named after an old Essex family whose most famous member was Arthur Capel (1631-83) who was Lord Lieutenant of Ireland and later Earl of Essex.
 It is probably he that the road is named after.

 Manor Park Cemetery covers 50 acres with an attractive mix of woodlands, grassed areas, old and new traditional graves, lawn graves, gardens of remembrance, shrubs and walks.
 Even though cremations now comprise something like 70% of all UK funerals, many burials still take place, and burial grounds are at a premium.
 Thirty years ago, from a house whose garden is separated from the cemetery by only a 5ft wall, even in the depths of winter it was almost impossible to see a gravestone through the thick mass of trees that formed much of the cemetery's northern boundary.
-Now those trees have been all but removed, leaving only a line of mature Lime (Tilia x europaea) trees to shade the gardens, and gravestones stretch away across the cemetery.
-Unfortunately, many of these are of a black polished stone that appears virtually impervious to weathering and gives a bleak outlook.
+Now those trees have been all but removed, leaving only a line of mature Lime (Tilia x europaea) trees, and - unfortunately - a massive weed-growth of Robinia pseudoacacia - to shade the gardens.
+Now the view of gravestones stretch away across the cemetery.
+Unfortunately, many of these are of a black polished stone that appears virtually impervious to weathering and giving - to my mind - a bleak outlook.
 With the trees, it seems, went cover and habitat for many wild birds including Tawny Owls which were frequently heard and seen.
 At one time even a Barn Owl could be heard, but no longer.
 A variety of birds are still present of course, and a list is given on the next page.
 Foxes are just as frequent in the cemetery and adjacent gardens as ever!
 A list of plants found in the cemetery was made in 1977 and again in 1996.
 This is available from the link below, together with some additional records.